 When planning your vacation or travel itinerary, considering browsing over the websites of Centers for Disease Control and Prevention and World Health Organization for critical information regarding mosquito hotspots.
 In summer, go over these websites to know what’s hot and what’s not since mosquitos are alarmingly active during this time of the year.

 Go light instead of dark (Clothing)

-If you are fond of wearing clothes with shades of black, brown, midnight blue, and dim gray, perhaps it’s already time to step into the light.
+If you are fond of wearing clothes with shades of black, brown, midnight blue, and dim grey, perhaps it’s already time to step into the light.
 Most mosquitos are active at dusk and wearing dark clothes will make you an easy target.
-Light colors on the other hand, make you less visible and less vulnerable to mosquito bites.
+Light colours on the other hand, make you less visible and less vulnerable to mosquito bites.

 Know your enemy

 One must understand and respect mosquitos.
 Taking them for granted will take you a huge step closer to becoming its next victim.
 Most mosquitoes live in tropical and subtropical countries although there are only a handful of countries which have been considered as mosquito-free.
 These are Iceland, Seychelles, Antarctica, French Polynesia, and New Caledonia.
 Whether it is day (Dengue) or night (Malaria), there’s always a chance of getting infected by a disease-carrying mosquito.

 As soon as you check into your accommodation, make sure to fortify your room prior to defending yourself from mosquitos.
 Check the doors and windows for insect screens and close them in the absence of such protection.
 Seal off cracks, holes, and any possible mosquito entry points.